LeeOswald/Demangle/README.md

 C++ (GCC) demangler command line utility
 ========================================

-Can demangle either a single given symbol or all symbols in a file.
+Can demangle either a single given symbol or all symbols in an arbitrary format file.
 At the moment, only C++ GCC mangling scheme is supported.
 Libc-based system is required.

 Building